Bike test: Touring bikes vs trekking bikes

 The more money you spend, the harder it is to buy a truly bad bike.
 On a tight budget, there are choices and compromises to be made – between gears, brakes, wheels, geometry, accessories, even the type of handlebar.
-(Second-hand is another choice; see the For Sale section on forum.cyclinguk.org).
+(Secondhand is another choice; see the For Sale section of the Cycling UK forum).

 This review pits a classic British-style drop-bar tourer against a flat-bar trekking bike of the type favoured by Continental cycle tourists and urban commuters.
 As well as moderately loaded touring, each bike would suit commuting and everyday usage.

-Dawes have now brought most of their touring bikes under the venerable Galaxy marque.
-Galaxy AL (£599) is a new name for the entry-level Vantage tourer.
+Dawes has now brought most of its touring bikes under the venerable Galaxy marque.
+Galaxy AL (£599) is the new name for the entry-level Vantage tourer.
 Specialized’s £699 Source Sport Disc is distinguished by its flat handlebar and hydraulic disc brakes.
 Ubiquitous in the mountain bike world, discs are spreading fast to city bikes, tourers, cyclocross and some road bikes.

 Though I was testing the largest Dawes, the head tube was short.
 As the fork steerer was short too, it was impossible to raise the handlebar to anywhere near the level of the saddle, which is about where I like it on a tourer.
 The Specialized comes in a wider range of sizes to accommodate taller riders, and its longer head tube gives a more upright riding position.